Partial hyperbolicity and pseudo-Anosov dynamics: Further results

 \subsection{Results in Seifert manifolds with only one pseudo-Anosov component}

 There is also a partial statement similar to Theorem \ref{t.doubletrans} where we replace Theorem \ref{t.JSJatoroidal} with the results in \cite[Appendix A]{BFFP-2}.

 \begin{teo} Let $f: M \to M$ be a partially hyperbolic diffeomorphism of a Seifert manifold so that the induced action on the base has some pseudo-Anosov component preserving branching foliations $\cs$ and $\cu$, which are horizontal.
-Then, both the center (branching) foliation and the strong stable foliation have small visual measure inside the leaves of $\cs$ (cf. Theorem \ref{teo.curvesgeneral}). \end{teo}
+Then, both the center (branching) foliation and the strong stable foliation have small visual measure inside the leaves of $\cs$ (cf. Theorem \ref{teo.curvesgeneral}).
+Similarly for the center and unstable foliations in center unstable leaves. \end{teo}

+We remark that the desired properties are independent of taking a finite cover and lift of iterate, so we can assume orientation properties.
 We note that this result is new even for the examples of \cite{BGHP} where this behavior of the strong foliations was unknown.
 The horizontality condition implies in particular that $\cs, \cu$ are $\R$-covered, which is needed to apply the results in this article (see \cite{HaPS} for conditions under which the assumption is met).
 Note that incoherence in this setting (cf. Remark \ref{r.dtransincoh}) was shown in \cite{BFFP-4}.
+Theorem \ref{teoE} is a direct consequence of Theorem \ref{t.seifpA}.